Post Animal

 Post Animal is an American psychedelic rock band from Chicago, Illinois formed in 2014.
-They are most well known through one of their founding members, Joe Keery (musically known as Djo), who rejoined the band in 2025 for the album IRON and brought the band as openers for his solo music's tour (Back on You World Tour) later that year.
-As of 2025, the band consists of Dalton Allison (bass), Matt Williams (guitar), Jake Hirshland (guitar/keyboard), Joe Keery (guitar), Wesley Toledo (drums), and Javier 'Javi' Reyes (guitar).
+The group consists of six members: Dalton Allison (bass), Matt Williams (guitar), Jake Hirshland (guitar/keyboard), Joe Keery (guitar), Wesley Toledo (drums), and Javi Reyes (guitar).
 All members share songwriting contributions and frequently sing on the songs they contributed most for.

 Career

-2014–2017: Early Career
+2014–2017: Early career

 The band was first formed by Dalton Allison and Matthew Williams after moving to Chicago and finding other members Jake Hirshland and Joe Keery.
-Their debut EP, Post Animal Perform the Most Curious Water Activities, released in 2015, featuring Allison on bass, Matthews on guitar, Hirshland on keyboards, Keery on drums, and all members singing in some capacity.
+Their debut EP, Post Animal Perform the Most Curious Water Activities, released in 2014, featuring Allison on bass, Matthews on guitar, Hirshland on keyboards, Keery on drums, and all members singing in some capacity.
 Wesley Toledo joined soon after as the band's new drummer, halfway through the release of the singles collection and the band's second EP The Garden Series in 2016, when Keery wanted to switch from playing drums to guitar.
 Javier Reyes joined last, originally filling in for Keery when he was away for acting commitments but became an official member by 2017.
 During this time, Post Animal played many local shows in Chicago and toured with White Reaper, Twin Peaks, Ron Gallo, J. Roddy Walston and the Business, and Wavves.

 Post Animal signed to Polyvinyl Records in 2017 and played Shaky Knees and Bonnaroo music festivals in 2018.
-The band's debut full-length, When I Think of You in a Castle, was released on April 20, 2018, and was preceeded by one single, Special Moment, which was released on May 12, 2017 with accompanying music video.
+The band's debut full-length, When I Think of You in a Castle, was released on April 20, 2018, and was preceded by one single, "Special Moment", which was released on May 12, 2017 with an accompanying music video.

 By 2017, Keery was no longer a touring member of the band.
-In 2018, after When I Think Of You In A Castle, he officially parted ways due to acting commitments.
+In 2018, after When I Think of You in a Castle, he officially parted ways due to acting commitments.